DanSimonet/Dark-Side-Networks/README.md

 - HDS item-level correlations (N = 62,997), descriptive statistics, and code for simulating a multivariate binary-item dataset in the `SimData-Syn.md` file.
 - Simulated dataset of the 42-item Hogan Development Survey analog of the Dark Triad in `SimData.HDS`
 - R syntax for replicating network diagrams and analyses in `DarkNet.Syn`
-- Completed version of the poster in file called `...`
+- Completed version of the poster `...`

 ## Requirements